2garryn/esli/README.md

    `$ rel/slinode/bin/slinode stop`

-By default _esli_ server is assigned on 8081 port of http://localhost, i.e. to make short link you should open http://localhost:8081/ in your web-browser.
+By default _esli_ server is listening 8081 port of http://localhost, i.e. to make short link you should open http://localhost:8081/ in your web-browser.
 On real server you can set other port and host in etc/app.config in _slinode_ directory.
 Anyway, look at this file :-).
 All data is written to _sl_ bucket in _Riak_.